kyonenya/recipe-app-express/README.md

 - UseCase should not know about Repository.
 // import * as subscriberRepository from './subscriberRepository';

+- Repository should not know about Infrastructure Layer.
+// import * as postgres from './postgres';

 CREATE TABLE users (
   firestName VARCHAR(255)
   ,lastName VARCHAR(255)